Page Contents

 1. Good Academic Standing

-Unless otherwise authorized by the Vice Dean, Academic and Faculty Affairs, a student must be in good academic standing to participate in “non-classroom credits” courses, for which credit is based substantially on time spent outside a regularly-scheduled law school class.
+Unless otherwise authorized by the Vice Dean, Academics, a student must be in good academic standing to participate in “non-classroom credits” courses, for which credit is based substantially on time spent outside a regularly-scheduled law school class.
 “Non-classroom credits” courses include:

 - Field placements, such as externships and residencies